kugurerdem/rugudev/content/english/cv.md

 {{< /center >}}

 I am a **full-stack software developer** with an academic background of **Mathematics** and **Computer Science**.
-I mostly worked on financial technologies, but my experience is not limited to it.
-I have been professionally building Software Products for since 2021, yet my first introduction to Software Development can be traced back to my high school years in 2015.
+I have been professionally building Software Products for **since 2021**, yet my first introduction to Software Development can be traced back to my high school years in 2015.

-I put a great importance on **philosophy**, particularly **rational thinking**.
+I mainly have [experience](#experience) working with financial tech apps, from their early stages to their more stable phases.
+I've primarily used **NodeJS and its ecosystem libraries/frameworks**, in addition to databases like **PostgreSQL, Redis, LevelDB, and MongoDB**.
+I'm quite familiar with tools such as **git** and I've been using the **a Linux Distribution** as my primary operating system since 2021.
+I feel comfortable building apps from scratch with these tools.
+However, I am not strictly confined to using this [stack](#stack) and I am always open to learning new technologies.
+I believe that my understanding of the fundamentals makes it easier for me to learn the right tools when necessary.

-So, I give a lot importance to applying the tools used for rational thinking in the way I deliver products as well.
-See [philosophy section](#philosophy) if you are interested in.
+To give you a more idea about me, I am your typical software developer with a hacker's mindset.
+I delve deeper into the technologies I use and their underlying philosophies.
+I use **Arch Linux** as my desktop computer, use **Vim** to edit and write text, spend time on [Hacker News](https://news.ycombinator.com/user?id=kugurerdem), and write regularly.
+I highly value **philosophy**, particularly **rational thinking**. **I think having a proper understanding of the fundamentals of this industry is a way more valuable skill than to know XYZ framework**.
+I find it a requirement for success to have a [philosophy](#philosophy) of doing things for delivering products.

 {{< center >}}
 # Education